-Focus on nursing care of childbearing using nursing and developmental theories.
-The course includes an overview of the biopsychosocial factors, cultural and educational elements as well as legal and ethical issues related to pregnancy, birth and the newborn.
-A clinical practice in providing nursing care to families during each phase of the childbearing cycle is included.
-Prerequisites: NUR 302, and NUR 303
+This course focus on nursing care of childbearing women using the nursing process, nursing and developmental theories.
+The course includes an overview of the biopsychosocial factors, cultural, and educational elements as well as legal and ethical issues related to pregnancy, birth, and the newborn.
+Prerequisites: NUR 302 Foundations of Nursing, NUR 301 Pharmacology and Drug Dosage Calculation, NUR 303 Health Assessment and Promotions, NUR 300 Pathophysiology, NUR 304, and NUR 305.This course a component of NUR 400CL.
+The student must successfully pass NUR 400CL to pass this course.